Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 When you pay a premium for a ULIP, the money will divided into two parts.
 A portion of it goes toward your life insurance coverage, and the rest will invested in equity, debt, or a combination of both funds, depending on your risk tolerance and financial goals.
 This flexibility makes ULIPs a great choice for achieving your and your family’s long-term financial objectives.

-ULIPs have evolved significantly since their introduction in 1971 by the Unit Trust of India (UTI) and later by the Life Insurance Corporation (LIC) in 1989.
+ULIPs have evolved since introduction in 1971 by Unit Trust of India (UTI) and later by the Life Insurance Corporation (LIC) in 1989.

 2. General Insurance